conduktor/conduktor-docs/docs/guides/tutorials/self-service-start.md

 ## Worked example

 The Central team repo has created a cluster configuration in `/clusters`.
-Here the cluster state is assumed to be maintained by a combination of some infrastructure as code (IaC) and container management provider e.g. a Terraform & Kubernetes type setup.
+Here the cluster state is assumed to be maintained by a combination of some infrastructure as code (IaC) and container management provider e.g. a Terraform and Kubernetes type setup.
 No need to change this file as you'll see below a full example is provided for you to test.
 They may have groups defined in code here too.

 The central team has defined three teams,  **clickstream**, **wikipedia** and **website-analytics** each with their own **Application**, as can be seen by their respective yaml files in `/applications`.